Gentleshaw Common: Flora

 The lowland heathland vegetation present at Gentleshaw Common has been classified as a Site of Special Scientific Interest (SSSI) and a Site of Biological Importance (SBI) as it is one of the largest surviving areas of this reduced habitat in Staffordshire.
 The floristic character of the site has elements of both oceanic, western and northern heaths, as well as a well-developed transition from dry to humid and wet heath.

 Most of the site contains free draining soils which support a species-poor dry heath acidic grassland which has been extensively invaded by bracken.
 The main flora present on the site are heather, wavy hair grass, bilberry, mat grass, cowberry and other grasses.
 Similar flora is found in the English Midlands, however what makes Gentleshaw Common unique is a combination of low altitude and a sunny southern aspect which enables a floristic overlap with heaths typical of the warmer western lowlands of Britain.
 This floristic overlap is demonstrated by the abundance of bell heather and western gorse.

 In the southern part of the site soil drainage is impeded which has caused a significant area of mixed humid heath and acidic grassland to thrive.
 The main flora present in this part of the site are purple moor-grass, cross-leaved heath, degenerate heather, heath rush, compact rush, green-ribbed sedge and crowberry.

 A shallow valley draining into Redmoor Brook in the southeast area of the site has peat soils, which support rare wet heathland species.
 Species present include; bog mosses, common cotton grass, star sedge, round-leaved sundew, cranberry and bog asphodel.

 Fauna

 The fauna present on Gentleshaw Common is not as rich as its flora, however meadow pipit, common lizard and green hairstreak have been recorded.

+Land ownership

+All land within Gentleshaw Common SSSI is owned by the local authority.